JoKra1/papss/README.md

 You can also use this command in case you are unsure whether you have already installed RTools in the past.

-Subsequently (and immediately on macOS), you should be able to install the package right from this repository using functionality offered by the devtools package, as described for example [here](https://cran.r-project.org/web/packages/githubinstall/vignettes/githubinstall.html).
+Subsequently (immediately on macOS), you should be able to install the package right from this repository using functionality offered by the devtools package, as described for example [here](https://cran.r-project.org/web/packages/githubinstall/vignettes/githubinstall.html).
 Importantly, if you want to build the example vignette, you should set the *build_vignettes* argument to *True*:

 ```
 devtools::install_github("https://github.com/JoKra1/papss",build_vignettes = T)